In this article

 Do sole proprietorships need separate credit cards?

-As a sole proprietor, it’s a good idea to use a dedicated credit card for business expenses so you can easily track costs and calculate your tax deductions.
+As a sole proprietor, it’s a good idea to use a dedicated credit card for business expenses so you can easily track costs and calculate your business tax deductions.
 Using a personal credit card for business expenses puts your personal assets and credit score at risk and makes it hardt to distinguish your personal expenses from business purchases.

 What is the best business credit card for a sole proprietorship?